Mohamed Harkat: Leaving Algeria

 Harkat departed in April 1990 for a trip to Saudi Arabia using a Hajj passport.
 From there he travelled to Pakistan, where the Muslim World League employed him and sent him to Peshawar in May 1990, to help distribute relief packages and organise aid programs.
 For the next four years, Harkat worked and lived out of a Babbi warehouse.
 He picked up shipments of food and relief supplies for the refugee camps in the city from the Peshawar airport and train station, earning $300–500 monthly.

 CSIS has alleged that during this time he also worked for Human Concern International.
 They suggest that this meant he was a formal colleague of Ahmed Khadr, and that he may have run a guest house for foreign mujahideen traveling to participate in the Afghan civil war.

 In June 1994 Harkat lost his job.
 He lived off his $18,000 in savings for the next year.
 He has made contradictory statements suggesting he either deposited $12,000 of his earnings in a bank through his friend Haji Wazir, or that he never used a bank and kept all his money with him.
 CSIS contends that Pacha Wazir, to whom they believe Harkat is referring, is an Emirati citizen known to have connections to al-Qaeda.

 The Canadian Security Intelligence Service (CSIS) alleges that Harkat and "Mohammad Adnani" were the same person, and that during this time, he joined the more militant Groupe Islamique Armé wing of FIS.
 They allege he eventually aligned with Gama`at Islamiyya.
 CSIS will not provide a source for this claim, arguing that the information came from "open sources".

 In September 1995, Harkat paid $5000 for airfare to travel from Pakistan to Malaysia, from where he hoped to catch a direct flight to Canada.
-In Kuala Lampur, he purchased a forged Saudi passport in the name of Mohammed M. Mohammed S. Al Qahtani for $1200 from a stranger named Abu Abdallah Pakistani, to carry in addition to his legitimate Algerian passport.
+In Kuala Lumpur, he purchased a forged Saudi passport in the name of Mohammed M. Mohammed S. Al Qahtani for $1200 from a stranger named Abu Abdallah Pakistani, to carry in addition to his legitimate Algerian passport.
 Saudi passports did not require entry visas to visit Canada.